ROCm/rocprofiler-sdk/source/docs/tool_library_overview.md

 }
 ```

-Although not strictly necessary, it is recommended that tools store the context handle(s) to control the data collection of the services associated with the context.
+Although not mandatory, it is recommended that tools store the context handles to control the data collection for the services associated with the context.

-## Tool Finalization
+## Tool finalization

-When the user-provided `initialize` callback is invoked, rocprofiler will provide a function pointer of type `rocprofiler_client_finalize_t`.
+When the `initialize` callback is invoked in the tool, ROCprofiler-SDK provides a function pointer of type `rocprofiler_client_finalize_t`.
-This function pointer can be invoked by the tool to explicitly invoke the `finalize` callback from the `rocprofiler_tool_configure_result_t` instance:
+The tool can invoke this function pointer to explicitly invoke the `finalize` callback from the `rocprofiler_tool_configure_result_t` instance:

 ```cpp
 #include <rocprofiler-sdk/rocprofiler.h>